schellenberg/computerscience20/_sources/Python/Functions/TheAccumulatorPattern.rst

 Write a function called ``my_sqrt`` that will approximate the square root of a number, call it n, by using Newton's algorithm.
 Newton's approach is an iterative guessing algorithm where the initial guess is n/2 and each subsequent guess is computed using the formula: new_guess = (1/2) * (old_guess + (n/old_guess)).

+To be sure you understand how this works, it is a good idea to try out Newton's algorithm by hand at least once!
+Try estimating the square root of 9 by hand.
+You will see that it only takes a couple iterations to get really close to the actual value of the square root.

 Be sure to test your square root function with a variety of numbers, and check with a calculator to see how well your function is performing!

 .. activecode:: my-sqrt